Do I have a Claim For Personal Injury Compensation?

 Can I make a personal injury claim for someone else?

 You can make a claim for someone else, but only in certain circumstances.
-Legally, if someone has what is known as “capacity” to make a decision for themselves, you cannot make a claim on their behalf (Link here to LPA blog).
+Legally, if someone has what is known as “capacity” to make a decision for themselves, you cannot make a claim on their behalf (See more on this here).
 Most common cases of people making a claim for someone else however, are parents or guardians making claims on behalf of their children who are under the age of 18.
-In the eyes of the Law, until you are aged 18, you do not have the ability to make your own legal representation or to instruct a Solicitor and so you must have what is known as a Litigation Friend, usually a parent or guardian, to make the claim for you.
+In the eyes of the Law, until you are aged 18, you do not have the ability to make your own legal representation or to instruct a personal injury solicitor and so you must have what is known as a Litigation Friend, usually a parent or guardian, to make the claim for you.

 The other occasion where you can make a Personal Injury Claim for someone else is if they lack the mental capacity to do so.
 In these circumstances the Law classifies the person as a “Patient” and much the same with the child above, a parent or guardian would have to make the claim on their behalf.
-Most usually, in those circumstances, there would be an individual with a Power of Attorney or Deputyship (Link here to Power of Attorney blog), who manages the Patient’s day-to-day affairs and they could make the claim on that person’s behalf.
+Most usually, in those circumstances, there would be an individual with a Power of Attorney or Deputyship, who manages the Patient’s day-to-day affairs and they could make the claim on that person’s behalf.

 Do I need to go to my doctor to claim personal injury?